bobby-didcoding/django_course/steps/module_15.md

 Lets get started.

-1) Templates - We need to create new html files for each of the main ecommerce views that we have created.
+1) Templates - We need to create new html files for each of the main e-commerce views that we have created.
 Go ahead and create a new directory in /templates and call it ecommerce.

 Create a new html file in /templates/ecommerce and call it items.html.
 Use the following code.
 ```